geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Set_up_trial_tenant.md

 	- You should then run the following command to retrieve and restore the deleted group whose Object ID matches the value you enter:<br/>

-		‎**Note:** Replace the &lt;objectId&gt; in the following command with the ID number for the Inside Sales group that you copied in the prior step.
-When you enter the following Restore command, right-click and select **Paste** when you get to the &lt;objectId&gt; parameter, then press Enter to run the command.  <br/>
+		‎**Note:** Replace the {objectId} in the following command with the ID number for the Inside Sales group that you copied in the prior step.
+When you enter the following Restore command, right-click and select **Paste** when you get to the {objectId} parameter, then press Enter to run the command.  <br/>

-		‎**Restore-AzureADMSDeletedDirectoryObject -Id &lt;objectId&gt;**
+		‎**Restore-AzureADMSDeletedDirectoryObject -Id {objectId}**

 4. Leave your Windows PowerShell window open for the next exercise; simply minimize the Windows PoweShell window for now.